cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/validator/PLANS.md

   * Nicer formatting for error “report”.
     * Potentially set `__print__()` method in ValidationError class
     * E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
 But it still has to be clear how to suppress each individually
+    * Consider adding summary counts of each type of error, rather than just a combined number
 * Check for erratic data sources that wrongly report all zeroes
   * E.g. the error with the Wisconsin data for the 10/26 forecasts
   * Wary of a purely static check for this